 Apparently not.

-The Democratic Party wants to bend over backward to get people that don't even have the equivalent of a high school diploma Into this country for the sole purpose of making them voters.
+The Democratic Party wants to bend over backward to get people that don't even have the equivalent of a high school diploma into this country for the sole purpose of making them voters.

-And of course, the business community which wants the cheap labor that you and I end up subsidizing, but get the best and brightest from the world here, and you have to jump through hoops.
+But get the best and brightest from the world here, and you have to jump through hoops.

-And you'll be welcome with open arms.
+And you'll be welcomed with open arms.

 I got a backlog of phone calls here.